hbkworld/streaming-spec/axes.md

 }
 ~~~~

-There will be 3 data blocks
+There will be 4 data blocks

-* 1 Data block will contain an absolute time stamp followed by 50 uint32 For the 50 counters
+* 1 Data block will contain an absolute time stamp followed by 50 uint32 For the 50 counters.
-* 3 Data blocks with an absolute timestamp and one u32 counter value
+* 3 Data blocks with an absolute timestamp and one u32 counter value.